LAKAMA LUXURY TRAVEL

 • Don’t be surprised if you are docked next to another ship.
 Towns quite often only have docking space for one or two ships.
 So when additional ships arrive, they simply tie up next to another ship (we call this rafting).
 To disembark one must go through the other ship's lobby or up and over a couple of sun decks.

-• River cruising can be fairly regimented.
-Meals and tours are generally at set times.
-Of course you do not have to join the scheduled excursions, free time is always built in and a few lines have implemented a version of “anytime dining” at dinner (versus one set time).
-But expect a fairly set schedule every day.
+• Some people may consider river cruising a bit regimented.
+Meals and tours are generally at set times, though this has changed in the past few years.
+You do not have to join the scheduled excursions, free time is always built in and some lines have implemented a version of “anytime dining” at dinner (versus one set time).

-• Dining is good but limited.
+• Dining is very good but limited.
 Space is limited, so ships have one main dining venue and usually a small bistro for light meals and snacks, which becomes a small specialty restaurant at night.
-Premium lines may have an additional venue, but overall, choices are limited.
+Premium lines may have an additional venue, but overall, venues are limited.

 • Evening programs are limited.
 You may be treated to an on board pianist, local musicians or dancers or a port talk, but you will not have any Broadway type productions, at least not on board the ship.